 Nearly as important as knowing which foods to eat more of is knowing which foods to avoid, and topping the list is fructose.
 Sugar, and fructose in particular, acts as a toxin in and of itself, and as such drive multiple disease processes in your body, not the least of which is insulin resistance, a major cause of accelerated aging.

 - Comprehensive Exercise Program, including High-Intensity Exercise like Peak Fitness

 Even if you're eating the healthiest diet in the world, you still need to exercise to reach the highest levels of health, and you need to be exercising effectively, which means including not only core-strengthening exercises, strength training, and stretching but also high-intensity activities into your rotation.
 High-intensity interval-type training boosts human growth hormone (HGH) production, which is essential for optimal health, strength and vigor.
-I've discussed the importance of Peak Fitness for your health on numerous occasions, so for more information, please review this previous article.
+I've discussed the importance of Peak Fitness for your health on numerous occasions.

 - Stress Reduction and Positive Thinking

 You cannot be optimally healthy if you avoid addressing the emotional component of your health and longevity, as your emotional state plays a role in nearly every physical disease -- from heart disease and depression, to arthritis and cancer.
 Effective coping mechanisms are a major longevity-promoting factor in part because stress has a direct impact on inflammation, which in turn underlies many of the chronic diseases that kill people prematurely every day.
 Meditation, prayer, social support, and exercise are all viable options that can help you maintain emotional and mental equilibrium.

 - Proper Sun Exposure to Optimize Vitamin D